-- Flat Warts: these kinds of warts have a smaller size, smoother texture, and a flat surface.
+- Flat Warts: these warts have a smaller size, smoother texture, and a flat surface.
 They portray a neutral color.
 They usually occur in several numbers or in groups.
 Your face, neck, knees, and hands are more prone to this type of wart.

 - Plantar warts: this lump is known to have a thick and a hard formation.
 They are known to be thick and painful.
-These warts have a small spot of black on them.
+These warts have a small spot of black color on them.
 These spots are red blood cells that have surfaced.